backdrop-contrib/tweaks/README.md

 Tweaks
 ======

-A collection of small modules to enhance the usability and performance of the website and includes following features:
+A collection of small modules to enhances the usability and performance of the website.

+For the moment, it includes the following modules:

 - **Collapse Groups**
   Allows to collapse groups on the Modules and the Permissions pages.